freeorion/freeorion/check/README.md

 ```

 #### Tags
 You can customize text with special markup tags.
 Not full list of tags:

 - `[[]]` inserts text from another entry.
   You add a key in double square braces and user will see the value of that key.
   Substitution is recursive, if text has another substitution it will be resolved too.
+  If key was not found in this table, it will be looked in the reference table.

 ```
 KEY_WORLD